xandjiji/exevo-pan/README.md

 #

-Now you are ready to have a minimal dev enviroment!
+Now you are ready to have a minimal dev environment!
 Go back to the repository root directory and run:

 ```
 yarn dev